 This post was originally posted May 9th, 2011

 I spent Mother's Day being, well, a mother.
 No simple task, by any means...
 Before the day was over I wanted to take a moment to mourn with those who mourn.
-I have met so many people, women in particular, who were raised, for whatever reason, by moms who weren't willing to mother.
-There are never simple answers to most stories, and the reasons why these women caused so much pain aren't black and white.
+I have met so many people who were raised for whatever reason by moms who weren't willing to mother.
+There are never simple answers to most stories, and the reasons why these women caused so much pain aren't either/or answers.
 Most people hurt because they are deeply hurt.
 One woman has a mom who was bipolar and unable to get well enough to raise her.
 One woman has a mom who was destroyed by her past of sexual abuse that she was unable to be present with her children.
 One mom walked out on her 3 year old daughter.
 One woman was so preoccupied with finding a man, a woman, a someone to complete her that her children went unnoticed.
 Another woman struggled to live up the dreams her mother was trying to live through her.
-And there are so many others... some many other people, women, who have survived damaged and failed motherhood.
+And there are so many others... so many other people, women, who have survived damaged and failed motherhood.

 It doesn't have to end in tragedy.
 Those experiences don't have to just be painful scars on your journey.
 Those experiences CAN be redeemed.